How to Avoid the IRS Underpayment Penalty in 2025

 4September 1 – December 31January 15, 2026

 Note: Dates shift for weekends or holidays.
-Moreover, paying early ensures you avoid tax penalty for underpayment.
-Use a tax calendar to track deadlines, available in apps like Google Calendar or Todoist.
+Paying early reduces penalty risk.
+Consider adding a tax calendar to your planner or reminders app.

 How to Calculate Estimated Taxes to Avoid Tax Penalty for Underpayment